dtolnay/cxx/book/src/context.md

 # Context: other Rust&ndash;C++ interop tools

-When it comes to interacting with an idiomatic Rust API or idiomatic C++ API from the other language, the generally applicable approaches outside of the CXX crate are:
+When it comes to interacting with an idiomatic Rust API or idiomatic C++ API from the other language, the generally applicable approaches outside the CXX crate are:

 - Build a C-compatible wrapper around the code (expressed using `extern "C"`